sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 The biggest change here is that we have removed the memo, and do the mapping in the render body instead.

 Some might ask; "But that's not efficient, it'll be re-calculated on each render!".
-But, an O(n) mapping operation isn't necessarily computationally significant.
+But, an [O(n)](https://en.wikipedia.org/wiki/Big_O_notation) mapping operation isn't necessarily computationally significant, it depends on `n`!
 In this context, we're talking about a handful of entries, which even slower devices can compute fast.

-The other assumption is that rendering is happening all the time, which it generally isn't unless either state changes, props change, or the parent is re-rendered.
+The other assumption is that rendering is happening all the time, but that depends on whether state changes, props change, or if the parent is re-rendered.
 The rendering lifecycle of React already acts a kind of memoisation, and we should leverage that before adding another layer.

 By adding memoisation prematurely we could be adding a lot of unnecessary noise to our code, or even bugs if we don't get our dependency array right (like if we forgot `[data]` in the first example).
 Instead, observe real world performance, and only when performance is unsatisfactory should we look at optimisation.

-That isn't to say we should write inefficient code by default — but don't assume any kind of loop or mapping is going to be slow.
+That isn't to say we should write inefficient code by default — but don't assume any kind of loop or mapping is going to be slow, unless you have a high degree of confidence.

 ## Anti-pattern 4 — Lots of large inline functions

-This one is more of a readability problem as components get larger.
-Having a lot of inline functions can make a mess of your function, making it hard to follow the logic and trace the key data flow.
+This one is more of a readability problem as components get larger, rather than something that can directly cause bugs.
+Having a lot of inline functions can make a mess of your component, making it hard to follow the logic and trace the data flow.
 Let's look at the following:

 ```jsx
 const LargeInlineFunction = () => {